Intuitive Contrasting Map for Antonym Embeddings: Experiments

-Figure \ref{fig:shifts2} is similar to Figure \ref{fig:shifts}, but it depicts the difference of the pairwise distance between synonyms and antonyms in the space of concatenated embeddings $D_{\mathbb{R}^m \bigoplus \mathbb{R}^k}$ and in the space of raw embeddings $D_{\mathbb{R}^m}$.
-Once again, the distributions are obtained for the test subset of data.
+To be sure that other properties of the original embeddings are preserved we concatenate new embedding with the old, raw ones.
+Figure \ref{fig:shifts2} depicts the difference of the pairwise distance between synonyms and antonyms in the space of concatenated embeddings $D_{\mathbb{R}^m \bigoplus \mathbb{R}^k}$ and in the space of raw embeddings $D_{\mathbb{R}^m}$.
+The distributions are obtained for the test subset of data.
 The map did not see these word pairs in training.

-One can also train a binary classifier to distinguish raw embeddings of synonyms and antonyms and then compare the obtained accuracy with the accuracy of such classifier when trained on transformed embeddings.
-Higher accuracy of the classifier trained on new embeddings could suggest that the contrasting mapping manages to extract the information on synonyms and antonyms out of the geometry of the raw embedding and successfully highlights it.

 We train an XGBoost classifier on four different raw embeddings and check the resulting accuracy of the classifiers on the test subset of synonym and antonym pairs.
-Table \ref{tab:experimentsemb} shows that all studied embeddings contain information that could be used to distinguish synonyms and antonyms.

-Table \ref{tab:experimentsemb} clearly shows that the accuracy of a classifier trained on raw embeddings is consistently lower than the accuracy of the same classifier trained on the new low dimensional transformed embeddings, produced by the EmbeddingNet.
+Table \ref{tab:experimentsemb} clearly shows that the accuracy of a classifier trained on raw embeddings is consistently lower than the accuracy of the same classifier trained on the newly transformed embeddings, produced by the EmbeddingNet.
 One can also see that a classifier trained on the concatenation of the raw embeddings with the new ones also outperforms the classifier trained solely on the original embeddings.

-FastText embeddings are capturing more than 80\% of synonym-antonym relations with the proposed contrasting map, and more than 70\% out of these relations are captured without any extensions out of the box already.
+FastText embeddings are capturing more than 80\% of synonym-antonym relations with the proposed contrasting map, and more than 70\% out of these relations are captured out of the box.
 GloVe embeddings seem to contain the least information on the synonym-antonym relations.
-Further experiments are conducted on FastText embeddings, since they capture the most out of synonym-antonym relations.
+Further experiments are conducted on FastText embeddings since they capture the most out of synonym-antonym relations.